The History of NHL Offer Sheets

 The offer sheet would really come into vogue in the early 90s, and there was one team that used it more than any other, the St. Louis Blues.
 The Blues saw offer sheets as a way to try and lure away young, established stars to the team, simply by flexing some financial muscle.
 The Blues under GM Ron Caron were very successful in luring the players they wanted to the midwest, but ultimately had little team success to show for the moves.

 The Blues kicked things up a notch in 1990, by signing the first legitimate star player to an offer sheet.
 Scott Stevens was the cornerstone of the Washington Capitals defence and was emerging as one of the best defencemen in the NHL.
 He had already shown both an ability to be an offensive force with a 72 point season, and four years above 60 points in Washington.
-He was also developping a reputation as one of the most feared hitters in hockey.
-The Blues gave Stevens a 4 year, 5.1 million dollar offer sheet which the Capitals could not match, and 5 first round picks were awarded as compensation.
+He was also developing a reputation as one of the most feared hitters in hockey.
+The Blues gave Stevens a 4-year, $5.1 million offer sheet which the Capitals could not match, and 5 first round picks were awarded as compensation.